What is a Business Intelligence Analyst?

 Training of Business Intelligence Analysts

 Business intelligence analysts may come from a variety of academic backgrounds or be self taught.
 With this said, most major employers require at least a bachelor’s degree for business intelligence roles.
 While any quantitatively-focused major will do including hard sciences, math, computer science, or engineering, many “softer” degrees coupled with training in informational analysis tools and business processes will also do.
 As a great deal of data gathered in business settings has to do with the presentation and honing or services or products, marketing is a common degree for business intelligence analysts.
 Many bachelor’s level degrees in marketing work on data literacy and learning about the types of information that are useful in marketing settings.
 Master’s degrees in either marketing, data analytics, or business administration further hone marketing-specific tools and data management processes.
-For those interested in business intelligence, yet who have degrees in other fields, graduate certificates in marketing may also provide a time and cost effective way to hone skills in the field.Tools of Business Intelligence Analysis

 We’ve mentioned a few of the routes to learning tools needed for business intelligence analysis, but what exactly are these tools?
 Depending on your precise role in your team, business intelligence analysis can range between fully data science-centered roles (more technical) all the way to report creation (less technical).
-Categories of tools used in this process include the following:- Spreadsheets
+Categories of tools used in this process include the following:

 - Online Analytical Processing